 Job market still weak despite stronger economic growth

+Employment outlook set to remain subdued due to uneven growth across sectors

-SINGAPORE - Singapore has been reporting more cheerful economic growth numbers this year but this pick-up is not translating into a stronger labour market.
+Singapore has been reporting more cheerful economic growth numbers this year, but this pick-up is not translating into a stronger labour market.

-Economists and government officials say the employment outlook is expected to remain lacklustre as growth has been uneven across sectors.
+Economists and government officials say the employment outlook is expected to remain lacklustre as growth is still uneven across sectors.

-The Ministry of Trade and Industry (MTI) on Friday (Aug 11) narrowed up its forecast for economic growth this year to 2 to 3 per cent, from an earlier estimate of 1 to 3 per cent.
+The Ministry of Trade and Industry (MTI) yesterday narrowed upwards its forecast for economic growth this year to 2 per cent to 3 per cent, from an earlier estimate of 1 per cent to 3 per cent.

 It announced this alongside the release of the latest Economic Survey of Singapore, which showed the economy expanded 2.9 per cent in the April to June quarter compared with the same period a year earlier.
 This was faster than the 2.5 per cent growth in the preceding quarter and also an upward revision from an earlier estimate of 2.5 per cent.